-- With good airflow – using something such as a rotating tower fan is ideal for this.
+- Good airflow – using something such as a rotating tower fan is ideal for this.

 What you will need:

-- 70% alcohol to clean the scissors (they will become very sticky)
+- 70% alcohol or isopropyl alcohol to clean the scissors (they will become very sticky)

 - A large plastic tray or a clear table

-Before starting to put your gloves on and sanitise your scissors, the resin from the plants will get very sticky so remember to keep cleaning your tools as you go.
+Begin by setting up your work space.
+Keep your gloves on and sanitize your scissors every now and then.
+The resin from the plants will get very sticky so remember to keep cleaning your tools as you go.